 Limitations

 While standard Tensa4 works with gathered-end, bridge, and transverse hammocks, we support Tensa4-FS only for gathered-end types.
 Standard Tensa4 also supports tarps very well, while tarp support for freestanding mode is less simple.
 At minimum, our Tarp Extensions for Tensa4 are required even for 11′ tarps.
 Five poles compete for space at the head apex, which is crowded.
-We think Tensa4-FS is most compelling indoors where tarps are not necessary.
+We think Tensa4 Freestanding is most compelling indoors where tarps are not necessary.
 We suggest that users set up Tensa4 in whichever mode best suits their needs each time.
 There is no problem switching back and forth, as parts for both modes still fit in the carry bag.

 DIY information